stanford-ppl/spatial/temp_f1.md

 * An installation of Spatial

 * Vivado and a license to run on the desired Amazon FPGA.
-We tested this tutorial using [Amazon?s FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#), version 1.5.0, which contains all the required software tools.
+We tested this tutorial using [Amazon's FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ#), version 1.5.0, which contains all the required software tools.
 If you want to run locally, see [these instructions](https://github.com/aws/aws-fpga/blob/0c8aceaa5a36f34879ab431955c66ad4cae3ff42/hdk/docs/on_premise_licensing_help.md).

 ## Setting up aws-fpga

-Clone [Amazon?s EC2 FPGA Hardware and Software Development Kit](https://github.com/aws/aws-fpga/) to any location:
+Clone [Amazon's EC2 FPGA Hardware and Software Development Kit](https://github.com/aws/aws-fpga/) to any location:

 ```
 $ git clone https://github.com/aws/aws-fpga.git